SallaApp/twilight-vscode-extension/README.md

 <br>

 If you're familiar with the concept of Web Components or have read the [official documentation](), consider the following scenario; Let's say you want to add a Button component to your project.
-You can do this by typing:
+You can do this by typing: <br> <br>

 ```html
 <!-- Salla Default Button with no props -->